The latest numbers on COVID-19 in Canada for Monday, Jan. 18, 2021

 _ Northwest Territories: 28 confirmed cases (four active, 24 resolved, zero deaths).

-There were three new cases Sunday.
+There were zero new cases Monday.
 The rate of active cases is 8.92 per 100,000 people.
 Over the past seven days, there have been a total of four new cases.
 The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.